 Evan began his career learning about manufacturing processes and understanding how things are made.
-For over a decade, he has designed and engineered many products for residential, contract and healthcare furniture manufacturers.
-Not far into this process, he decided there were great opportunities to develop his own products.
+For almost two decades, he has designed and engineered products for residential, contract and healthcare furniture manufacturers.
+Not far into this process, he decided there were great opportunities to develop his own ideas.

 His Studio, 608 Design Inc, began in 2007.
 The plan was to experiment with ideas that fused craftsmanship and technology.
 3D CAD is used to design engineer products with the intent to incorporate storage in unused spaces and create unique methods of attaching structural components to one another.
 The difference is in the details.

 When developing ideas, Evan envisions a product from the inside out.
 Each design is a refined formula that considers ergonomic proportion, durability and material consumption.
 Today, his ideas are heavily influenced by Mid-Century Modern and Scandinavian design while complimented by traditional-meets-digital wood joinery.